We have covered the adult version of this brush in our Quip toothbrush review.

 Brushing too hard can be damaging to the teeth and gums no matter your age.
 Whilst as a parent, you are likely aware of it, things like a built-in pressure sensor can be really useful to alert you, should you be a bit too forceful when brushing your child’s teeth.
 Sadly Quip, nor any of the other kids toothbrushes I have come across, have this built-in.
 Therefore you need to remember to brush gently.

 The Quip toothbrush has been awarded the American Dental Association’s seal of approval.
 This shows it has met certain criteria and passed certain tests to achieve such.
 You should gain some peace of mind and assist in deciding whether this brush is right for your child or not.

 The brush does also come with a 1 year warranty, which is extended continuously if you are subscribed to the refill plan that Quip offers.
 This essentially turns it into a warranty for life.

-If you are keen to try Quip, but are still not 100 percent sure its the right option, you can make use of their 30 day trial programme.
+If you are keen to try Quip, but are still not 100 percent sure its the right option, you can make use of their 30 day trial program.

-You do not have to opt for this when subscribing, but Quip do provide a watermelon flavored toothpaste suitable for children as part of their main package.
+You do not have to opt for this when subscribing, but Quip does provide a watermelon flavored toothpaste suitable for children as part of their main package.